-First and Second year MBAs: Escape the confines of the cubicle and hit the open road with three of your classmates for five weeks in the summer of 2015 for a once-in-a-lifetime journey of impact across the US to work alongside, learn from, and support entrepreneurs who are building businesses that make their communities better.
+First and Second year MBAs: Escape the confines of the cubicle and hit the open road with three of your classmates for a once-in-a-lifetime journey of impact across the US to work alongside, learn from, and support entrepreneurs who are building businesses that make their communities better.

 Many MBAs might ask “why?”